 By Sydney Mansaray for Learning Revolution

 Key updates to LearnDash since initial publication of this post:

-- Summer 2020 – LearnDash has announced a collaboration with the very powerful Web site authoring tool Elementor.
+- Summer 2020 – LearnDash announced a collaboration with the very powerful Web site authoring tool Elementor.
 LearnDash design elements that were previously difficult or impossible to customize can now be easily edited to match your brand with Elementor, including color scheme and font choices.

-- Summer 2020 – LearnDash has introduced the ability to sell access to memberships.
+- Summer 2020 – LearnDash introduced the ability to sell access to memberships.
 While it has always been able to protect content in the platform, the Groups functionality has now evolved to to include membership capabilities.
 You can create levels, sub-levels, sell access, award group certificates, and more.